KRM7/gapp/docs/metrics.md

 GA.solve(...);
 ```

-After the run, you can access the metrics using the `get_metric<Metric>()` method.
+After the run, you can access the metrics using the `get_metric<MetricType>()` method.
-This will return a reference to the given metric, which stores the values of that
+This will return a reference to the given metric, which contains the values of that
 metric for every generation:

 ```cpp